Comparisons11 min read

 A2 Hosting

-A2 Hosting's whole brand is speed, and they lean into it hard.
-Their "Turbo" servers claim up to 20x faster load times compared to standard shared hosting — that's marketing math, obviously, but independent tests do consistently put A2 among the faster shared hosts heading into 2026.
-The reputation is earned, even if the exact number is inflated.
+A2 Hosting's whole pitch is speed, and they lean hard into it.
+Their "Turbo" servers claim up to 20x faster load times compared to standard shared hosting — yeah, that's marketing math, but independent tests consistently put A2 among the faster shared hosts through 2026.
+The reputation is real, even if the exact numbers are a bit inflated.

 Key Features

 • Turbo Servers: LiteSpeed + NVMe SSD + server-level caching, with reserved resources on shared plans.
-That last part matters more than people realize — your site isn't fighting neighbors for CPU and RAM the same way.
+That last part matters more than people realize — your site isn't competing as hard with neighbors for CPU and RAM.

 • cPanel: Old school, sure.
-But developers love it, and it's the most widely understood control panel in the industry.
+But developers love it, and it's the most widely understood control panel around.
 There's something to be said for not having to relearn everything.

-• Free cPanel Migration: They'll move your existing site over for free, which is genuinely useful if you're switching hosts mid-traffic.
+• Free cPanel Migration: They'll move your existing site over at no cost, which is genuinely useful if you're switching hosts mid-traffic.

 • Developer Tools: SSH access, Git integration, WP-CLI, staging environments, multiple PHP versions.
 This is where A2 pulls decisively ahead for technical users.